pkostadinov-intellias/CryptoTrader/README.md

 ## **Introduction**

 Crypto Trader is a web application that allows users to **trade cryptocurrencies, view charts, manage their portfolio, and handle deposits and withdrawals**.
-Built using **React, Redux Toolkit, RTK Query, and Recharts**, it provides a seamless trading experience.
+Built using **React, Redux Toolkit, RTK Query, and Recharts**, it provides a seamless trading experience. ( mocked traded experience )

 ## **Features**